openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 External Graders and XQueue
 **************************************

-To use an external grader to check problems, you use XQueue.
-XQueue is the edX interface that manages communication between the edX Platform and your grader.
-The XQueue provides students' input to the grader; it then receives results from the grader and returns them to students.
+The edX Platform communicates with your external grader through XQueue.
+XQueue provides students' input to the grader; it then receives results from the grader and returns them to students.

-XQueue must be set up in one of two modes:
+The queue for your course must be set up in one of two modes:

 *  **Pull**

 *  **Push**

+In most situations, edX recommends that you use Pull mode.
+Pull mode will prevent your grader from being overloaded by submissions it is not ready to process.

 You determine which mode to use when you are building your course and your grader.
 You must communicate this decision to your edX Program Manager.
 The student experience is not affected by this decision.